theredguild/DevSecOops/src/code/vulns/semgrep.md

 # Semgrep

-You already know we like Semgrep, but in our previous example we just ran it to scan for secrets.
+You already know we like [**Semgrep**](https://semgrep.dev/), but in our previous example we just ran it to scan for secrets.
 Thing is, I did not tell you how amazing it by default:

 ```bash
 wanderer@trg NodeGoat $ semgrep scan .